SilkRose/Pony/stories/front-page-blues/front-page-blues.md

 "This dress is so beautiful; I need it right now."

-A small blush returned to Rarity's face.
+A tinge of blush returned to Rarity's face.

 "Rarity has outdone herself once again.
 This is just wow!"